Coordinated Multi-Robot Shared Autonomy Based on Scheduling and Demonstrations: Discussion

 \section{Discussion}

-Our preliminary findings suggest that our proposed method enables users to efficiently share autonomy with multiple robots.
+Our preliminary findings suggest that our proposed method can enable users to efficiently share autonomy with multiple robots, though future studies with the prototype system are needed to confirm the benefits.
 We demonstrated how the scheduling algorithm reduces the time to complete a sanding task as new high-confidence times are identified.
 As the high-confidence samples approached the ground-truth percentage, our example found a schedule with alternating sanding passes.
-This observation highlights the value of our optimization-based scheduling.
-The system will always find solutions that respect the optimization constraints (e.g., no overlapping, low-confidence actions) and reduce the total time by either speeding up high-confidence actions or overlapping executions when possible.
+Generally, our scheduler finds solutions that respect the optimization constraints (e.g., no overlapping, low-confidence actions) and reduces the total time by either speeding up high-confidence actions or overlapping executions when possible.